 - Helping Auditory Learners Succeed

 - Helping Kinesthetic Learners Succeed

-- Organizational Skills for Visual-Spatial Learners
+- Guidelines for Teaching Visual-Spatial Learners

 We all want our children to do well in school.
 Sometimes though kids struggle with their school work and we’re just not sure how to help.
 As a school counselor, the first thing I do to help students academically is to identify how they learn.